Alghurmff/ATAC-seq-Pipeline/README.md

 ```
 After that, all the files and reports will be generated for each sample.

+**Genome Browser**

+You can use the links in the ATAC_BM_TrackHub.odt, which are bigwig files for each cell type and visualize the peaks in the genome browser.

 ### Consensus peaks
 First, merge all narrowpeak files for each cell type to use it for consensus peak and then run the **(02_consensus_peaks.Rmd)** file in R.